Can cats eat shrimp? Shrimp is a safe and healthy protein source for cats.

 You should make sure your shrimp is not farm-raised.

-Farm-raised shrimp is frequently grown with the addition of fungicides, antibiotics, and other chemicals.
+Farm-raised shrimp is often grown with the addition of fungicides, antibiotics, and other chemicals.

 Most of these toxins are destroyed during the cooking process.